 Ownership Disclosure: None

-Glavine was a hell of a player and helped the Braves to their first World Series win in almost 40 years.
-It was a great era, but Glavine was the one who eventually signed with the Mets, ending the Big Three’s time together in Atlanta.
+It was a significant era, but Glavine was the one who eventually signed with the Mets, ending the Big Three’s time together in Atlanta.
 He’s still seen as a legend in the city, and the franchise retired their number 47 in his honor.

-Of course, his RCs were all released during the height of the junk wax era, so each of the sets listed above was overproduced to a ridiculous extent.
-That’s the main reason why they’re still so cheap today, even when looking at gem mint versions of the very best cards.
+Of course, his RCs were all released during the height of the junk wax era, so each set listed above was overproduced to a ridiculous extent.
+That’s why they’re so cheap today, even when looking at gem mint versions of the best cards.

 There’s also a distinct lack of player patches or hard-signed editions, which is understandable, but still disappointing compared to what we’re used to today.

-Special versions are a saving grace, although we’d look to later cards if you’re looking for more interesting options, or if you’re purchasing a Glavine card solely as an investment piece for the future.
+Unique versions are a saving grace, although we’d look to later cards if you’re looking for more exciting options or purchasing a Glavine card solely as an investment piece for the future.

-For example, his 2001 Topps Heritage autograph (#THA-TG) is rare, with just 200 copies of the base, along with a red version that is hand-numbered to just 52.
-There are lots of options out there, and many are likely to be a much better investment if you’re planning to hold in the long-term.
+For example, his 2001 Topps Heritage autograph (#THA-TG) is rare, with just 200 copies of the base and a red version that is hand-numbered to just 52.
+Many options are out there, and many are likely to be a much better investment if you plan to hold in the long term.